Wide Local Excision for Melanoma

 ANESTHESIA: [Local with sedation / General]

 FINDINGS: Biopsy scar at *** with [visible pigment / scar only].
-[SLNB: *** nodes from [axilla / groin] retrieved, sent to pathology.]
+Pre-excision defect size *** cm.
+[SLNB: *** nodes from [axilla / groin] retrieved, sent to permanent pathology.]
 WLE margins *** cm achieved.
+Depth to superficial muscular fascia.

 DESCRIPTION OF PROCEDURE:

 [SLNB: Radiocolloid injected preoperatively in nuclear medicine.
 Gamma probe mapped drainage to [axilla / groin].
-[Blue dye injected peritumorally.]
-Sentinel basin incised; *** hot/blue node(s) identified and removed; sent to [frozen section: *** / permanent pathology].]
-WLE: *** cm margin marked circumferentially around biopsy scar.
-Elliptical excision designed.
-Incision to [subcutaneous fat / superficial fascia].
-Specimen oriented [long = lateral, short = superior] and sent to pathology.
+[Blue dye injected peritumorally.] *** hot/blue sentinel node(s) identified; sent to permanent pathology only (no frozen section).]
+WLE: *** cm margin marked circumferentially around biopsy scar; pre-excision defect *** cm measured clinically.
+Elliptical excision to superficial muscular fascia (ACS CoC Standard 5.5).
+Specimen oriented (short = superior, long = lateral) and sent to pathology.
 Hemostasis.
 Closure: [primary with 3-0 Vicryl deep and 4-0 Monocryl skin / flap / STSG].
 Dressing applied.
 Patient tolerated procedure well.

 ESTIMATED BLOOD LOSS: Minimal